mjordan/islandora_feeds/README.md

 Once you have configured the importer, you're ready to import your source conent.

+## Notes

+* Mapping a source field that is a number to the title won’t work.
+Islandora defaults to sequential numbering as a label when you attempt it.
+* When deleting nodes, the error message suggests you’ve deleted Islandora objects.
+This is not correct - only the Drupal content is deleted.

 ## To do

 * Add the ability to inspect/edit/etc. nodes before ingesting the objects into Fedora